-I don’t really remember much about when I was little.
-We lived in a big house south of Byrd Road in the Gables.
+I do not really remember much about when I was little.
+We lived in a big house south of Byrd Road in Coral Gables.
 Dad is seldom home.
-It’s just me.
+It is just me.
 I remember never seeing colors.
 Everything is just grey.
 The first color I remember is when Dad’s girlfriend brings home a black lab puppy.
-I’m in first grade.
-I don’t remember her name.
+I am in first grade.
+I do not remember her name.
 She feels sorry for me, being home alone all the time.
 Dad throws a fit.

 “Who’s gonna clean up after a dog?
 That puppy is too young to be house-broken.”